Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are typically installed on concrete pads.
+Air conditioners are often installed on concrete pads.
 Over time, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.
+This can result in malfunctions and even premature replacement.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 Your air conditioner’s compressor is an important component.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 - Compressor damage because of grinding parts.